-260 Modern Philosophy (3)
+260 Modern Philosophy (4)

 Introduction to the major movements of Western philosophy since the Renaissance: British empiricism, continental rationalism and German Idealism.
-Prerequisite: completion of either PHIL 250 or 255 is strongly recommended.
+Specific treatments of concepts like knowledge, mind, body and causation among others will be covered.
+Completion of either PHIL 250 or 255 is strongly recommended.
 Fall.

-302 Philosophy of Sex and Gender (3)
+302 Philosophy of Sex and Gender (4)